• Skip to primary navigation

 Enter the Mealthy CrispLid

-Mealthy makes their own version of the digital MultiPot.
-While I have not tried the MultiPot, they do claim that it is superior to the Instant Pot Brand.
+Mealthy makes its own version of the digital MultiPot.
+While I have not tried the MultiPot, they claim it is superior to the Instant Pot Brand.
 You can check it out here and see for yourself!

 I was asked to test a few recipes with their new CrispLid.
 I was super excited to get started on recipe testing.
 These Healthy Battered Fish Tacos were the first on my list